saikumar14-08/DevConnect-Backend/API.md

 connectionRequestRouter:

 - post /request/send/:status/:userId

   - status can be ignored or interested

-- post /request/review/accepted/:requestId
-- post /request/review/rejected/:requestId
+- post /request/review/:status/:requestId
+  - status can be requested or rejected

 userRouter:

 - get /user/connections
+- get /user/requests/received
 - get /user/feed (gives you profile of users)
-- get /user/requests/recevied

   Status: pass, like